kaiserbergin/NBomber.Website/src/docs/docs/plugins-ping.md

 title: Ping plugin
 ---

-For any load testing, you need to know the physical latency between the target system and the test agent.
-For these purposes, NBomber has a Ping plugin that runs on the background and checks the specified web host by sending a PING request to measure the latency.
-It sends PING only once on the test start.
+For any load testing, you need to know physical latency between the target system and the test agent.
+For these purposes, NBomber has a Ping plugin that runs in the background and checks the specified web host by sending a PING request to measure the latency.
+It sends a PING only once on the test start.

 ## API